Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Calibration of the relation

 \subsubsection{Dispersion about the observed relations}

 A key issue is the dispersion around the mean relation.
-We first estimate an upper limit\footnote{When combining relations of the type $Z=BY^\beta$ and $Y=AX^\alpha$, the {\it orthogonal} scatter of the $Z$--$X$ relation is the quadratic sum of the orthogonal scatter of the individual relations, if $Y$ is a fully independent variable.
-In other cases, this provides an upper limit.} to the intrinsic scatter of the \YMh\ relation by combining the intrinsic scatter of the \YMy\ relation and that of the \MyMh\ relation.
-This upper limit is applicable to relaxed objects only, since the \YMh\ relation has been measured using a sample of such systems.
-This gives
+We first estimate the intrinsic scatter of the \YMh\ relation by combining the intrinsic scatter of the \YMy\ relation and that of the \MyMh\ relation.
+This estimate is applicable to relaxed objects only, since the \YMh\ relation has been measured using a sample of such systems.
+If the scatter about the input relations is independent, this gives